• Skip to primary navigation

 Salt and black pepper.

 Lemon and fresh coriander to serve.
-Before serving the soup you want to add a generous drizzle of lemon juice and a handful of chopped fresh coriander or parsley.
+Before serving the soup, add a generous drizzle of lemon juice and a handful of chopped fresh coriander or parsley.

 Step-by-Step Method